 Students can enroll in the Program for a full year (fall and spring) or for the spring semester only.

-- Once accepted into the Program, students are registered through the SIS Office of International Program Development for 15 AU-RU exchange credits (SIS-461).
+Once accepted into the Program, students are registered through the SIS Office of International Programs for 15 AU-RU exchange credits (SIS-461).
 Students who wish to take fewer (12-14) or more than (up to 17) 15 credits need to arrange this with their academic advisor before they can be registered for the AU exchange credits.

-Credit articulation: Grades and credits earned at RU are articulated through the SIS Office of International Program Development upon receipt of an official transcript from RU.
+Credit articulation: Grades and credits earned at RU are articulated through the SIS Office of International Programs upon receipt of an official transcript from RU.
 For conversion purposes, students should expect 1 RU credit to equal 1 AU credit.

 Tuition and Fees

 Students pay regular tuition, emergency international health insurance, and technology fees to AU.
 Students do not pay the student activity fee, sports center fee, or AU room/board fees (if applicable) while studying at RU.
 Students are billed by RU for housing (if applicable), supporting fee, and Japanese Traditional Arts classes (if applicable).

 Students are required to pay a non-refundable $50 application fee at the time of submitting their application to SIS Abroad.